Good Practices for Enterprise Integrations over the Azure Service Bus

 Use partitioned topics.
 One of their biggest benefits is they can go up to 80GBs in size compared to just 5GBs for unpartitioned ones.
 That can give you a lot more time to deal with issues explained above and you almost never need to worry about them getting full.
 But they also have better throughput, performance and reliability.
 There’s really no good reason for not using them.

-By combining the above, I was able to improve the processing time per message on a critical subscription for the client from ~15 seconds to ~3 seconds and total messages processed per hour from ~240 to ~12000.
+By combining the above approaches, I improved the processing time on a critical subscription for the client from ~15 seconds to ~3 seconds per message and the message processing rate per hour from ~240 to ~12000.

 11. Have message versioning and remain backward compatible